 The easier question to answer is what to do when a child shows up at a clinic with measles.
 The disease typically begins with a high fever and cough.
 Three to five days after the symptoms begin, patients develop the characteristic red measles rash.

 “Of course doctors need to see patients with measles,” said Kodish.
 “It can lead to pneumonia.
 It can lead to other serious complications.
 Pediatricians and family doctors are obligated to care for children that are sick.”

 Although measles is quite contagious, medical offices can use well-established isolation procedures to protect other unvaccinated children in the waiting room or other exam rooms.
 According to the American Academy of Pediatrics, if you are unvaccinated, your chance of getting measles after coming near an infected person is 90 percent.

 The same isolation procedures can be used for children who have been exposed to measles but have not yet developed symptoms.
-Children with measles pose little risk to children and adults who have been vaccinated because the vaccine is 93 to 97 percent effective.
+Children with measles pose little risk to children and adults who have been vaccinated because the

 Where it gets tricky is deciding how to handle unvaccinated children who don’t have measles and have not been exposed to the disease.

 Some doctors are concerned these children pose a risk to their other patients.
 This includes children too young to be vaccinated or other children who can’t be vaccinated, such as those with compromised immune systems — like cancer patients — and those who are allergic to ingredients in the vaccines.

 The American Academy of Pediatrics provides the following guidance to doctors: “In general, pediatricians should avoid discharging a patient from their practices solely because a parent refuses immunizations for the child.”